ChangBrady/ChangBrady-Website/README.md

-Build project website using html, css and javascript
+Build simple project website using html, css and javascript